vickey1213/nextpy/docs/references/frontend/components/chakra/forms/textarea_reference.md

     on_focus=lambda event: print("Focused!"),
     on_blur=lambda event: print("Blurred!")
 )
 ```

 ## Components

-The `TextArea` component has several properties you can use to customize its behavior and appearance:

 The `text_area` component has several properties you can use to customize its behavior and appearance: